Verano-20/stage-zero/README.md

 ## TODO
 - Finalise stack & trace dashboards
-- Add Playwright test suite (or other)
 - Ensure goroutines are used where appropriate
 - Ensure all swagger docs and tags are up to date
-- Add controller validation
 - Add terraform deployment
 - Add CI/CD pipeline